 For severe flea problems that require chemical intervention, look for lower risk products such as those using Pyriproxyfen, Nitenpyram, Spinosad, S-Methoprene, or Lufenuron as the “active” ingredient.
 Be sure to check the ingredient label.
-If you can’t do this or find these products and must treat an infestation immediately—there are two chemical flea treatments sold by veterinarians that do require a prescription.
-They are also sold in some pet stores (under lock and key), called Advantage and Frontline.
+If you can’t do this or can’t find these products and must treat an infestation immediately—there are two chemical flea treatments that are usually sold in veterinary hospitals and clinics, and also in larger pet stores (under lock and key), called Advantage and Frontline.
 Of all the spot-on topical chemical flea treatments, these two seem to be the two most recommended by veterinarians—and if used, should be applied exactly per the directions and your cat’s weight.
 But, be very careful with Advantage—only buy Advantage for Cats, do not buy Advantix, which is to be used on dogs only and can be extremely harmful to cats.
 It contains Permethrins, which can cause central nervous system toxicity in cats (tremors, fever, and in some cases, seizure or organ damage).
-Always check the box and label, and make sure the product is for cats only.
+Always check the box and read the label, and make sure the product is for cats only.
 Another chemical treatment that my vet has recommended and worked very well, is Revolution.
 Revolution is another topical medication given monthly used to protect your pet from heartworms, fleas, and ear mites, and may also work to protect your cat from roundworms and hookworms.
 For best efficacy, and to treat any existing flea or mite problem, use Revolution two months in a row, then determine with your vet the best protocol to follow.